hknarra/Project_Git/README.md

 Branch:
 $git branch   			shows list of branches in our local machine
 $git branch branch1		create new branch
-$git checkout 'branch1'	switches to new branch ‘branch1’
+$git checkout 'branch1'	  #switches to new branch ‘branch1’
 #Work on code or pull from master.

 $git add .			add files to staging